campanam/ADMIXTURE-stats/README.md

 *CorrSieve* helper scripts to calculate Δ*K* and perform *Q*-matrix correlations from [ADMIXTURE](http://software.genetics.ucla.edu/admixture/) output

+## License
+The software is made available under the Smithsonian Institution [terms of use](https://www.si.edu/termsofuse).

 ## Installation
 Ruby scripts do not need to be compiled in advance.
 Simply clone the scripts, make them executable, and move them to a desired execution location.
 `git clone https://github.com/campanam/ADMIXTURE-stats`